Can I make a joint car finance application?

 Taking out a joint application means that you are both responsible for the repayment schedule and will become financially linked.
 If you fail to make the payments, both credit files will be negatively affected.
 Being financially linked to someone with bad credit can negatively affect your credit score in the future.
 If you have taken out a joint application in the past, but no longer have any active credit, then it’s best to disassociate yourself.

 Joint application vs. guarantor finance – which is better?

 A joint application and a guarantor finance deal are similar.
 Both finance deals require the signature of two people to complete the agreement.
-The main difference is that anoint application is for two people who are looking for a loan together and they are both equally responsible for making repayments.
-Whereas a guarantor car finance deal is solely the responsibility of the repayments.
-The finance deal gets accepted with a guarantor or co-signer.
+The main difference is that a joint application is for two people who are looking for a loan together and they are both equally responsible for making the repayments.
+A guarantor car finance deal, on the other hand, is when the applicant is solely responsible for the repayments.
+The finance deal gets accepted with the support of a guarantor or co-signer.
 This person is responsible for meeting the repayment schedule if the main applicant fails to do so.
-Found out more about guarantor car finance here.
+Find out more about guarantor car finance here.

 Making a joint application with Refused Car Finance is easy!
 Just fill out our online form with your details then on of our friendly team will give you a call to add on your joint applicants’ details.
 We then send you off to our panel of lenders for approval within 24 hours!